Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 [details removed]

-Vet recommendations:
+Vet Recommendations

-Consult #4 (in person) the following month
+Consult #4 (in person)

 Goals

-Begin getting Leo comfortable with a new person.
+Get Leo comfortable with a new person.

-Environmental Modification and Safety Precautions
+Environmental & Safety Precautions

-Skill Building & Behavior Modification:
+Skill Building & Behavior Modification

-Lesson 5 (in person) the following week
+Lesson 5 (in person)

 Goal

-Practice non-interactive greetings
+Practice non-interactive greetings with guests enlisted for controlled exercises.

-Lesson 6 (in person) 1 month later
+Lesson 6 (in person)

 Goal

-Safety and Management
+Safety & Management

-Skill Building and Behavior Modification
+Skill Building & Behavior Modification

 [details removed]